pras-ops/ScrapeWizard/learn.md

 ### Agent B: The Plugin Developer (CodeGenerator)
 **Goal**: Write a scraper implementation using the ScrapeWizard SDK.
-**The Scraper Runtime Contract (SRC)**: We forbid the AI from touching infrastructure (Playwright setup, files, retries).
-It only implements page logic.
+**The Scraper Runtime Contract (SRC)**: We forbid the AI from touching infrastructure (Playwright setup, files, retries, pagination loops).
+- **AI owns selection**: The LLM writes logic to find the "Next" button and extract fields.
+- **SDK owns execution**: The `BaseScraper` handles clicking the "Next" button, page counters, and saving formatted data.

 **The Prompt**:
 ```python